Mamdasn/imhist/README.md

 # imhist
-This model calculates the histogram of a given matrix fast.
+This model calculates the histogram, PMF and CMD of a given matrix fast.

 # Usage
 ```python